damianc/dev-notes/react/redux/multiple-stores.md

 ## Passing Context in Props

-Passing a context in third parameter of `connect()` is one way to state the context to use.
+Passing a context in the 4th parameter of `connect()` is one way to state the context to use.
 Another way is passing context via `context` prop:

 ```